divan/expvarmon/README.md

 You can also monitor expvarmon itself, using -self flag.

 ### Vars

+Expvarmon doesn't restrict you to monitor only memstats.
+You can publish you own counters and variables using expvar.Publish() method or using expvar wrappers libraries.
+Just pass you variables names as they appear in JSON to -var command line flag.

+Notation is dot-separated, for example: **memstats.Alloc** for .MemStats.Alloc field.
+Quick link to runtime.MemStats documentation: http://golang.org/pkg/runtime/#MemStats

 Expvar allows to export only basic types - structs, ints, floats, bools and strings.
 Ints are used for sparklines, and displayed as is.
 But you can spefify modifier to make sure it will be rendered properly.